robloxdev2009/Roblox-Function-Argument-Checker/README.md

 hi("world")
 -- Output:
--- Hello, world!
+-- hello world

-Notes
+Notes:

 - Helps avoid repetitive argument checks in functions.
-- Can be reused across multiple modules and systems.
+- Can be reused across multiple systems.
-- Doesn't throw errors automatically - use with assert() or handle how you want.
+- Does NOT throw errors automatically you must use a custom handler or the one provided in the example.